-Panel B present the estimate of the effect of bank loans on costs.
-The estimates we obtain here are, again, very close to each other, and just a little smaller than the effect of the loans on sales: in column (5), we find a coefficient of 0.70 on cost (in the sample with change in limits).
+Panel B presents the estimate of the effect of bank loans on costs.
+The estimates we obtain here are, again, very close to each other, and just a little smaller than the effect of the loans on sales: in column (3), we find a coefficient of 0.70 on cost (in the sample with change in limits).

-We can use these estimate to get a sense of the average increase in profit caused by every rupee in loan.
-The average loan (averaging across years and firms) is Rs.
-8,680,000 (about 45 days of sales).
+We can use these estimates to get a sense of the average increase in profit caused by every rupee in loan.
+The average loan for the treated firms (large and post reform) is Rs.
+11,739,000 (about 45 days of sales).
 Therefore, using the coefficients in column (3), an increase of Rs.
-100,000 in the loan corresponds to an increase in Rs.
-(610,000 in sales, and Rs.
-537,000 increase in costs.
-This implies an Rs.
-73,000 increase in profit for the average firm, after repaying interest.
+100,000 in